0n0w1c/Ore-ganizer/readme.md

 #### Ore-ganizer

 Take control of your resources!

-Introduces new versions of the pumpjack and mining drills, which spawn the selected resource when placed.
+Introduces new versions of the pumpjack and mining drills that spawn the selected resource when placed.

-Click the shortcut to open the resource selector and pick the resource.
+Click the shortcut to open the resource selector and choose a resource.
-Then place a resource drill, pumpjack or blueprint as usual.
+Then place a resource drill, pumpjack, or blueprint as usual.

-Resource selection remains in effect until changed or the surface is changed.
+The selected resource remains active until changed or the surface is changed.

 Deconstruction removes the resource.

-Construction is blocked for invalid combinations or if a technology is required for mining and it is not yet researched.
+Construction is blocked for invalid combinations or if a required mining technology has not been researched.

-No on_tick code or entity tracking, very UPS friendly.
+No on_tick code or entity tracking — very UPS-friendly.

-*New: Map generator preset for "No resources"*
+*New: Map generator preset — “No resources”*

+---

 #### Runtime settings:
 * Ignore planetary restrictions
 * Resource amount (per tile)

+---

 #### Important notes:
-* Undo/Redo is not supported
+* Undo/redo is not supported
 * Replaces existing resources
-* Cargo Ships: Placing the Resource oil rig on offshore oil, removes the offshore oil
+* Cargo Ships: Placing the Resource oil rig on offshore oil removes the offshore oil

+---

 #### Supported mods:
 [Bob's Mining](https://mods.factorio.com/mod/bobmining)
 [Titanium](https://mods.factorio.com/mod/bztitanium)
 [Cargo Ships](https://mods.factorio.com/mod/cargo-ships)
 [Subsurface](https://mods.factorio.com/mod/Subsurface)

-Alternate locales: de, es, fr, ja, pl, pt-BR, ru, tr, uk, zh-CN, and zh-TW
+---

+**Alternate locales:** `de`, `es`, `fr`, `ja`, `pl`, `pt-BR`, `ru`, `tr`, `uk`, `zh-CN`, and `zh-TW`